openedx/openedx-aspects/docs/concepts/authentication_permissions.rst

 Authentication and Permissions
 ######################################

-Users access Aspects data and reports by signing into Superset, which will confirm their identity and permissions with the LMS. with the following roles:
+Users access Aspects data and reports by signing into Superset, which will confirm their identity and permissions with the LMS.
+This is done using Single Sign On (SSO) and JSON Web Tokens (JWT).

+By default Superset provides the following roles:

 - Alpha
 - Gamma